Runtime Flow

 • session.questions Persisted by the worker alongside the latest turn metadata and applied immediately by the reducer, but these items do not render inside SessionOutput.
 Instead they drive AppMode::Question, where the bottom question panel renders the current question and its options/input while the transcript panel remains visible above it.

-• review_status_message and review_text Stored on AppMode::View and its restore-view variants.
+• review_status_message and review_text Stored on AppMode::View and its restore-view variants, with successful focused review text also persisted on the session row as the last focused-review cache entry.
 Review mode is opened from crates/agentty/src/runtime/mode/session_view.rs, which either reuses a cached review, shows a loading message, or starts a review-assist task.
-That task emits ReviewPrepared / ReviewPreparationFailed, and App::apply_review_update() in crates/agentty/src/app/core.rs writes the resulting text or error/status message back into the active view mode.
+That task emits ReviewPrepared / ReviewPreparationFailed, and App::apply_review_update() in crates/agentty/src/app/core/events.rs writes the resulting text or error/status message back into the active view mode while the reducer persists successful text for restart hydration.

 • active_progress Sourced from App::session_progress_message() in crates/agentty/src/app/core.rs.
 Session task helpers emit AppEvent::SessionProgressUpdated from crates/agentty/src/app/session/workflow/task.rs, the reducer batches those updates, and session view mode reads the latest message before rendering.